Wootness/KoneXtdDissector/README.md

 *Message type is the first byte of the packets

-NOTE: This dissector is based entirely on my try of reverse engineering the traffic I could generate with the mouse and driver GUI, some fields/features might be inaccurate or just plain wrong.
+NOTE: This dissector is based entirely on my try of reverse engineering the traffic I could generate with the mouse and driver's GUI, some fields/features might be inaccurate or just plain wrong.

 ## Usage